LinusDikomey/eyelang/README.md

 A basic statically typed systems-level programming language.
 The compiler is written in rust using LLVM as its backend.
-A simple unoptimized x86_64 backend is also on it's way.
+A simple, fast x86_64 backend is also on it's way.

 ## Ideas
 - Runtime Speed: The language should make it possible to write code about as fast as C.